rafaeltrevino/TriviaGame/README.md

 # Science Smarts

-This project is a quiz based on questions from a biennial survey conducted by the National Science Foundation, which was reported on by [Business Insider](https://www.businessinsider.com/science-questions-quiz-public-knowledge-education-2018-5\).
+This project is a quiz based on questions from a biennial survey conducted by the National Science Foundation, which was reported on by [BusinessInsider](https://www.businessinsider.com/science-questions-quiz-public-knowledge-education-2018-5\).
 It features dynamically created HTML and setTimeout functions.

 ## Built With